trevormcguire/technical-analysis/README.md

 ```

 ## Overview
-This package works well with pandas dataframes.
-If you're not familiar with pandas, see their docs here https://pandas.pydata.org/docs/
+This package assumes you're working with pandas dataframes.
+If you're not familiar with pandas, see the docs here https://pandas.pydata.org/docs/

 ## Technical Overlays Example Usage
 Technical Overlays are indicators placed directly on a chart.